Randall Park Mall: Decline and closure

 In July 2017, reports emerged that online retailer Amazon was considering the site of the former mall as a space for a new fulfillment center.
 On August 25, 2017, it was officially announced that Amazon would demolish the mall's remaining anchor stores and build an 855,000-square-foot warehouse, bringing 2,000 full-time jobs to the region.

-All remaining anchor buildings were demolished in August 2017, except for the former Sears and Amazon opened the facility in 2018.
+All remaining anchor buildings were demolished in August 2017, except for the former Sears which was repurposed as a building for other businesses and Amazon opened the facility in 2018.